hlmeS/miao-robotics/index.md

 ![NeoPixel Library 2](images/lab3/neo_add_library2.png)

-**Running the Example Code**
+**Running the Example Code**<br>
 To get started and see how to use the `NeoPixel library`, we are going to look at the `simple` example program, as shown in the two images below.
-You want to make sure to change the number highlighted in yellow to match the pin that you're connected on the Arduino, and the number of LED's on your `NeoPixel`.
+You want to make sure to change the number highlighted in yellow to match the pin that you're connected to on the Arduino, and the number of LED's on your `NeoPixel`.

 ![simple code 1](images/lab3/simple_1.png)

 ![simple code 2](images/lab3/simple_2.png)

-**How does the Example Code Work?**
+**How does the Example Code Work?**<br>

 Looking at the `void loop()` program, how is the NeoPixel being controlled?
 Ask yourself the following,
 1. How is each pin being addressed?